SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/02-install-intelligent-applications/README.md

 # Install Intelligent Applications

-Insight apps are a premium offering exposed through SAP Business Data Cloud.
+Intelligent Applications are a premium offering exposed through SAP Business Data Cloud.
 They are innovative applications designed to streamline data analytics processes from observation to action.
-Insight apps are intended to provide comprehensive dashboards, facilitate data analysis, and suggest viable actions based on the analysis; using artificial intelligence when applicable.
+Intelligent Applications are intended to provide comprehensive dashboards, facilitate data analysis, and suggest viable actions based on the analysis; using artificial intelligence when applicable.
 The market entry version of BDC offers one SAP-managed intelligent application.
 In this exercise, let us look at how we can install one of these intelligent applications called the **Working Capital Insights** so that we can start using the insights and the underlying data products to their full potential.

 ## Persona